Understanding the Need for CRM & ERP Systems Integration

 ERP and CRM integration is a method of connecting and synchronizing your ERP software to your CRM.
 The point of ERP and CRM integration is to ensure that automated and consistent information is shared between both systems, creating a single source of truth.

 ERP and CRM both offer enterprises many benefits on their own.
 It’s those enterprises that manage to successfully integrate both via a cloud application integration platform that truly capitalizes on all that each has to offer.
-Here are a few of the ERP-CRM integration benefits available for any business:
+Here are a few benefits available for any business if they should create ERP-CRM integration architecture:

 1. Gain Complete Customer Views